August 27, 2021

+This Messaging Policy applies to SMS, MMS, Chat, and WhatsApp messaging channels.
 We all expect that the messages we want to receive will reach us, unhindered by filtering or other blockers.
 An important step Callisto Digital and our customers can take to make that expectation reality is to prevent and eliminate unwanted messages.
-Towards that end, we strive to work with our customers so that messages--whether SMS, MMS, chat or email--are sent with the consent of the message recipient, and that those messages comply with local laws and measures of fairness and decency.
+Towards that end, we strive to work with our customers so that messages are sent with the consent of the message recipient, and that those messages comply with applicable laws, communications industry guidelines or standards, and measures of fairness and decency.

 This principle is central to Callisto Digital's Acceptable Use Policy.

 This Messaging Policy may be updated by Callisto Digital from time to time upon reasonable notice, which may be provided via Customer’s account, e-mail, or by posting an updated version of this Messaging Policy at https://callisto.digital/messaging-policy/.

 Callisto Digital treats all messaging transmitted via Callisto Digital’s platform - regardless of use case or phone number type (e.g., long code, short code, or toll-free) - as Application-to-Person (A2P) messaging.
 All A2P messages originating from Callisto Digital are subject to this Messaging Policy, which covers rules and /or prohibitions regarding:

 - Sender Identification;